Assessing for Dyslexia: What to Know About Diagnostic Reading Assessments

 The good news is that most students with reading difficulties, including dyslexia, can be taught how to be strong readers and learners when they’re provided high-quality, evidence-based instruction and interventions.
 In order to put those targeted supports in place, educators must identify which students are struggling, which skills those students are struggling with and why they are struggling.
 Assessing reading skills through formative assessment can help educators gather this insight.

-In this hour-long, on-demand webinar from the Consortium on Reaching Excellence in Education (CORE), Dr. Michelle Hosp, associate professor of special education at the University of Massachusetts Amherst, provides valuable insights into how to assess reading skills and select appropriate assessments for dyslexia and other reading difficulties.
+In this hour-long, on-demand webinar from CORE Inc., Dr. Michelle Hosp, associate professor of special education at the University of Massachusetts Amherst, provides valuable insights into how to assess reading skills and select appropriate assessments for dyslexia and other reading difficulties.
 In the webinar, Dr. Hosp addresses a number of topics, including the various types of assessments available for assessing reading skills and the different situations in which to use them.

 Watch the video above and read below for a sneak peek of the webinar content around this final type of assessment, diagnostic reading assessments, and why this is one of the most important types of assessments for dyslexia.